kollokollo/X11Basic/README.md

     make xbbc.static xbvm.static xb2c.static xbc

-will produce the statically linkd versions of the compilers.
+will produce the statically linked versions of the compilers.

 #### C) The framebuffer version